evkx/evkx.github.io/content/models/gmc/hummer_ev/hummer_ev_suv_3x/_index.md

 ## Interior

-The GMC Hummer EV SUV 3x boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas in place of hard plastic.
+The GMC Hummer EV SUV 3x boasts a driver-centric interior, enhancing the cockpit feel with high-quality materials in several areas instead of hard plastic.
 It also includes a traditional center console that separates the driver and passenger, providing convenient storage and functionality.
 You can choose between several interior designs.

 ### Seats